The Jones Act / Passenger Services Act / Cabotage Law

 Carnival's Escalation Desk must be contacted before meeting the ship - the guest must sign an acknowledgment letter that they would like to meet the ship at the next U.S port and are willing to pay the fine.
 The signed letter will be scanned and sent to the onboard Guest Services Manager along with any pertinent flight information.

-As part of our Fly2Fun Program, Travel Services will cover the expense of the Jones Act fee of $300 USD per person for our Fly2Fun guests.
+As part of our Fly2Fun Program, Travel Operations will cover the expense of the Jones Act fee of $300 USD per person for our Fly2Fun guests.

 When guests book Carnival’s Fly2Fun Program, they have the guarantee that should they experience a flight problem or delay along the way, Carnival will be responsible for getting them to their next destination (ship, next port of call or home) by securing flights, hotels and meals, when applicable, at no cost to them.